Open-Cascade-SAS/OCCT/dox/dev_guides/cdl/cdl.md

  Component Definition Language (CDL)  {#dev_guides__cdl}
 ==============================

+@tableofcontents

+@section occt_cdl_0 DEPRECATION WARNING

+Please note that CDL is considered as obsolete and is to be removed in one of future releases of OCCT.

 @section occt_1819379591_354121062 CDL and Application Architecture

 CDL is the component  definition language of the Open CASCADE Technology (**OCCT**) programming  platform.
 Some components, which CDL allows you to create, are specific to OCCT  application architecture.
 These and other components, which you can define  using CDL include the following: